Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 `--probeName` does almost the same thing as --probeTribe, but searches the leaderboards for a player with the given name.

+`--probeRegex` makes the arguments provided to the 2 previous probe flags be interpreted as a regular expression.
+Do not use flags in your regular expression.
+Note that the starting and ending slashes (`/`) are not required.
+It is suggested that you surround your search expression in quotation marks so that the terminal doesn't interpret special characters like `>` as command line operators.
+Default: `false`

 You can probe (search) for a name on the leaderboard or a tribe on all the public Moomoo.io servers.
 This is useful if you want to use the other part of this script to put bots on someone's livestream.

 Here is the start script for probing using a tribe name: